Queex/well-msc-selfstudy/3_delving_deeper.md

 `*` is called a 'wildcard', and this approach to handling multiple files has spread far and wide because it is so useful.
 There are other wildcards available, but `*` is the most important.

 #### Recap Questions

 Let's try a short practical task, using the commands we've covered.
+This will likely require going back to the help for the commands you were using, some trial and error and some lateral thinking.

 1. Download the file: [https://www.well.ox.ac.uk/bioinformatics/training/MSc_GM_2022/CM4-2-command_line/data/dna.txt](https://www.well.ox.ac.uk/bioinformatics/training/MSc_GM_2022/CM4-2-command_line/data/dna.txt) using `wget`.
 2. Find how many lines contains the *DNA motif*  `CGAT` somewhere on that line.
 3. Find the line numbers for those lines.